Address: District Office

 She holds a Bachelor's degree in Elementary Education, a Master's degree in Reading, and a Professional Diploma in School District Administration.
 She has teaching certification in Elementary Education N-6, Reading K-12, and Mathematics 7-12.

 Executive Director of Curriculum, Instruction and Professional Personnel

 Before joining Riverhead, Dr. Lori Koerner, served as principal of Tremont Elementary School in the Patchogue-Medford School District.
 Through her years serving as principal, she worked with her team to increase student attendance, establish interdisciplinary units of study, decrease behavior referrals by 50% by implementing recess breaks throughout the day, and establish a Parent University for the community.
 She also served as a district leader in Patchogue-Medford, wherein she coordinated new elementary programs, planned and implemented a balanced literacy program, wrote new curriculum, and organized and hosted a variety of guest speaker events.

 Prior to Patchogue-Medford, Dr. Koerner worked in Hicksville Public Schools as the district coordinator/principal for its Students at Risk program, and as an elementary school teacher, teaching grades pre-K through six during her 25-year teaching career.
+Dr. Koerner has presented across the country at national and international conferences regarding best practices in education.

-In addition to her public school experience, Ms. Koerner has been an adjunct professor of special education at Dowling College and SUNY Old Westbury.
+In addition to her public school experience, Dr. Koerner served as an adjunct professor of special education at Dowling College and SUNY Old Westbury.
 She has hosted numerous professional development workshops for educators, published her professional educational research, and is a Fulbright Specialist Scholar.

 Dr. Koerner holds an associate degree in early childhood education from Farmingdale State College.
 She also holds a bachelor’s degree in elementary education, a master’s degree in special education, and School Building Leader and School District Leader certifications, all from Dowling College.
 She earned her Doctor of Education at St. John’s University.